Natural Remedies for the Symptoms of a Hiatal Hernia

 - Avoid tobacco, which already contributes to esophageal irritation.

 - Avoid medications like aspirin that change the body’s pH level.

 - Medication with hormones like estrogen or progesterone can weaken the diaphragm muscles and produce acid.

 - It’s better not to strain the stomach, so eat smaller meals more often.

 - Avoid very cold or very hot foods and drinks.

-- It’s not advisable to drink water during a meal.
-It’s better one hour before or after digestion.
+- It’s not a good idea to drink water during a meal.
+It’s better to have it an hour before or after digestion.

-- At meals, eat raw and natural foods first, then the cooked foods.
+- At meals, eat raw and natural foods first, then cooked foods.

 - Sleep with the upper part of your body slightly elevated.